Cooper Campus Safety and Security Manual | BCTC

 • Making threatening remarks;

-• Aggressive or hostile behavior that creates a reasonable fear of injury to another
+• Aggressive or hostile behavior that creates a reasonable fear of injury to another person or subjects another individual to emotional distress;

 • Intentionally damaging College property or property of another employee;